 READ BIO [+]

-A former intramural college basketball star, Kim now uses her quick thinking and agility to manage Roswell Communications and supports our ever-busy and fun-loving staff team – whether that’s burning tablecloths for Sunday illustrations, perfecting and maintaining processes to keep our team and calendar running smoothly, or gluing giant candy bars to recruiting signs.
+Kim is responsible for all Roswell Communications - whether that’s welcoming new visitors, managing social media or creating videos for Sunday morning.
+In addition to communications, Kim enjoys perfecting and maintaining processes that keep our team and calendar running smoothly.
 Kim came on staff in 2016, but Roswell has been a precious source of life and community for her and her family since 2011.
-Kim lives in Woodstock with her husband, 4 kids, and 2 crazy dogs.
+Kim grew up in Texas, studied Theological Historical Studies at Oral Roberts University and now lives in Woodstock with her husband, Amir, 4 kids, and 2 crazy boxers.
 When she’s not juggling work and family, she enjoys reading, listening to podcasts, and watching any and all History Channel and Netflix documentaries.

 Adjunct Teaching Pastor